joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

       4. Click the little pencil icon in the upper right.
       5. Following the directions and the layout in that file, type `Your-Permalink-Here` in whichever category you wish.
 If you want to make a new category, follow the given layout.
       6. Scroll down and click the "**Commit changes**" button at the bottom.
-      7. Next to the button that says "**Branch: Your-Permalink-Here**", click the text that says "**RegenCo-op**" to be taken back to the main page.
+      7. Next to the button that says "Branch: **Your-Permalink-Here**", click the text that says "**RegenCo-op**" to be taken back to the main page.

    2. #### Upload the images folder:

       **_Note:_** Skip to the next step if you had no images.
       **_Note:_** Make sure your branch is on the one you created earlier.
-There should be a button that says "**Branch: Your-Permalink-Here**".
+There should be a button that says "Branch: **Your-Permalink-Here**".
 If it does not say that, click it and change it.

       1. Open the "**docs**" folder.
       2. Open the "**images**" folder.